k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V7.0.0.md

   or
 - **Docker-Desktop** for Windows or Mac.

-More detailed requirements for each are described below.
+More detailed requirements for each are described below:

 #### Docker over CentOs/RedHat